-At the heart of Spire Healthcare is our updated Purpose to ‘make a positive difference to people’s lives through outstanding personalised care’.
+At the heart of Spire Healthcare is our updated purpose to ‘make a positive difference to people’s lives through outstanding personalised care’.
 This underpins everything we do.
 We strive to deliver our purpose by living our six values, which include: ‘Doing the right thing’ and ‘Caring is our passion’.
 These values, in particular, demonstrate our people-focused approach and commitment to act ethically and with integrity in all our relationships.

 1This statement relates only to Spire Healthcare Group plc and Spire Healthcare Limited, which are the only group companies to fall within the scope of the Act.

-Under Spire Healthcare’s Procurement Policy, which was updated in early 2023, our hospitals and clinics are equipped with guidance and a risk assessment tool for evaluating modern slavery risks in local contracts.
-The vast majority of people who run our business are employed and must satisfy all necessary employment checks for their role.
+Under Spire Healthcare’s procurement policy, which was updated in early 2023, our hospitals and clinics are equipped with guidance and a risk assessment tool for evaluating modern slavery risks in local contracts.
+The vast majority of people who run our business are employed, and must satisfy all necessary employment checks for their role.
+We have also increased our minimum hourly rate above the statutory national living wage, with an enhanced rate for sites closest to central London.

-In 2022, we maintained a qualitative approach by a) assessing our business for areas most susceptible to the risks of modern slavery and human trafficking, and b) identifying, undertaking and continuously building on appropriate actions that will have the biggest impact on reducing and ultimately eliminating modern slavery from touching our business.
-We will review the introduction of KPIs in 2023, following the possible introduction of a third-party supplier evaluation tool / risk management system and the availability of more relevant data.
+In 2023, we maintained a qualitative approach by a) assessing our business for areas most susceptible to the risks of modern slavery and human trafficking, and b) identifying, undertaking and continuously building on appropriate actions that will have the biggest impact on reducing and ultimately eliminating modern slavery from touching our business.
+We will review the introduction of KPIs in 2024/25, following the possible introduction of a third-party supplier evaluation tool / risk management system and the availability of more relevant data.

-In 2021, our Whistleblowing Policy was replaced with a broader Raising Concerns Policy to ensure that anyone who works at Spire Healthcare feels informed, empowered and encouraged to raise any concerns of suspected wrongdoing or harm in our business.
-The key policies relating to Safeguarding Adults at Risk and the Procedure for Safeguarding Children & Young People remain up-to-date and contain specific references to modern slavery risk.
-In early 2023, the group’s Procurement Policy was updated following a comprehensive review.
+any concerns of suspected wrongdoing or harm in our business.
+The key policies relating to safeguarding adults at risk and the procedure for safeguarding children and young people remain up-to-date and contain specific references to modern slavery risk.
+In early 2023, the group’s procurement policy was updated following a comprehensive review.

-We abhor the practice of modern slavery – it cuts right across Spire Healthcare’s Purpose and the Values we live daily.
+We abhor the practice of modern slavery – it cuts right across Spire Healthcare’s purpose and the values we live daily.
 We are committed to continuously developing and strengthening our approach, each year, to make meaningful progress towards eradicating this crime.

 This statement has been approved by the Board of Directors of Spire Healthcare Group plc.